matterholt/matterPage/notes.md

 [] 02-2020 Add some header rules to page, learn

+[] 02-2020 Safari web browser has a css issue on the project page

 [] 02-2020 css font size, change to rem, to have a better scaling of fonts

 [] 02-2020 NAVIGATION-> make button larger and give some style to improve clickage